andrewjhopkins/bitcoin_from_scratch/README.md

 # Bitcoin From Scratch
 My attempt at a simplified C# implementation of the Bitcoin protocol.
 - No p2p network, and not completely true to the original implementation.
-- Definitley not bug free or production ready.
+- Definitely not bug free or production ready.

 ## Building the Project
 Build the source code.
 From the directory containing the .csproj